 Shelf Life of Stored Water

 Commercially sealed water (like emergency pouches from Datrex or SOS) can last 5+ years.
-Water you store yourself in a clean, food-grade, sealed container from a treated municipal source is generally considered safe for 6–12 months before rotation is recommended.
+Water you store yourself in a clean, food-grade, sealed container from a treated municipal source is generally considered safe for 6–12 months before rotation’s recommended.
 The water itself doesn’t “expire” — but without adequate treatment and sealing, bacteria and algae can slowly colonize the container.

 If you add a commercial water preservative at fill time, you can extend the safe storage window to 5 years without rotation.
 I use Water Preserver Concentrate in my large tanks because, honestly, I’d rather treat once than commit to a rotation schedule I know I’ll forget.